icon-bg

 The role of inventory software in cyber security

-Due to rising threats, real-time visibility and control over the IT environment provided by inventory software play a pivotal role in security.
-Inventory solutions automatically scan networks to catalog all connected endpoints, assets, software titles in use, open ports, user accounts, configurations, and more.
+Inventory solutions automatically scan the network to create a complete database of all connected endpoints, assets, software titles in use, open ports, user accounts, configurations, and more.

-Armed with this comprehensive view, security teams can identify outdated software demanding patches, suspicious applications that may signal an intrusion, unnecessary open ports presenting risk, and other red flags.
-The bigger data arrives the more proactive improvement of cyber defenses across the company can be done.
+Armed with this information, security teams can identify outdated software demanding patches, suspicious applications that may signal an intrusion, unnecessary open ports presenting risk, and other red flags.

 The role of inventory software in cyber security